By Leocadia Bongben

 Lessons

 The planet is not doing well.
-Climate change effects are palpable—loss of biodiversity—but it is not too late.
+Climate change effects are visible in biodiversity loss.
+But it is not too late.
 There is still time to act.

-The media has the role of relaying this information in a real and optimistic way for decision-makers and the general public to understand that actions taken at all levels can have positive or negative consequences on the planet.
+Ononino emphasized that the media must communicate this knowledge realistically and optimistically so that decision-makers and the general public understand that actions performed at all levels can have positive or negative implications for the planet.

-To reduce the loss of biodiversity by 2030, there is a need for realistic, restrictive, favorable biodiversity protection policies, both for nature and for human populations, and the need for partnerships between governments, the private sector, civil society, Indigenous peoples, local communities, and, in short, the parties involved in general terms.
+To reduce biodiversity loss by 2030, there is a need for realistic, restrictive, favorable biodiversity protection policies, both for nature and for human populations, and the need for partnerships between governments, the private sector, civil society, Indigenous peoples, local communities, and, in short, the parties involved in general terms.

-“There is hope; the planet is warming up, but the planet can still cool down”, WWF country Director concluded.
+“There is hope; the planet is warming up, but the planet can still cool down,” the WWF country director concluded.